zoobzio/streamz/docs/troubleshooting.md

 If you encounter issues not covered in this guide:

 1. Check the [API documentation](./api/) for processor-specific details
-2. Review [examples](../examples/) for similar use cases
-3. Run tests with `-race` flag to detect race conditions
+2. Run tests with `-race` flag to detect race conditions
-4. Use the debug helpers to add visibility to your pipeline
+3. Use the debug helpers to add visibility to your pipeline
-5. Profile your application to identify bottlenecks
+4. Profile your application to identify bottlenecks

 Remember: Most streaming issues come from:
 - Not closing channels properly